Yellow-legged Gull Larus michahellis

 which this and the earlier analyses are based.
 Also the county recorders and

 their teams who have diligently documented regional records in the WMBC Annual

 Reports, edited by Dave Emley.
 I am very grateful to the following for providing

 comparative data or publications on Yellow-legged Gull for their respective

 areas: Mike Alibone (Northamptonshire Bird Club), Richard Fairbank (Sussex

 Ornithological Society), David Hawkins (Oxford Ornithological Society), Rodney

 Keys (Derbyshire Ornithological Society), Shaun Robson (Dorset Bird Club),

 Howard Vaughan and Paul Wood (Essex Birdwatching Society), and Jeffery Wheatley

-Staffordshire.
-Martin Garner and Dick Newell provided valuable comments on
+(Surrey Bird Club).
+Dick Newell and the late Martin Garner provided valuable comments on

 origins of Yellow-legged Gulls observed in England during the winter.